 Decrease in Repo Rate

 This scenario is exactly opposite to increased rates.
 Due to decreased repo rates, banks tend to reduce their market lending rates, which increase credit growth in the economy.
 More money flows into the market.
-More industries come up due to easy availability of loans, due to which prices of commodities go down, and due to which healthy competitive market gets built up.
+More industries come up due to the easy availability of loans, due to which prices of commodities go down, and due to which healthy competitive market gets built up.

 Decrease in Reverse Repo Rate

-This happens simultaneously with an increase in repo rate.
+This happens simultaneously with an increase in the repo rate.
 Due to the decrease in both rates, the flow of money increases in the market, thereby enhancing the purchasing power of an individual.

 Repo Rate vs Reverse Repo Rate Head to Head Differences